-By the end of January we will have been on the road travelling continuously for seven years.
-Travellers often ask us what our travel secret is, how we fund our travels and have managed to travel for so long?
+At the time of writing this we will have been on the road travelling continuously for seven years.
+Travellers often ask us what our travel secret is, how we fund our travels and how we have managed to travel for so long.
 Did we sell a house, take out a personal loan, max out credit cards, or are we spending our life savings?
-While we work as we travel – as a travel writer and photographer (if you’re new to Grantourismo) – slow travel is the best budget travel secret we can share with you.
+While we do work as we travel – as a professional travel writer and photographer – slow travel is the best budget travel secret we can share with you.

 Sure, you can sell your house, spend your life savings, take out a loan, and travel on credit cards, but unless your home was a mansion, you invested very wisely, the loan was substantial, and you have extremely high credit limits, you probably won’t make that money stretch to seven years or even two years or twelve months or whatever the duration of your dream trip – unless you travel slowly.